kwonjs/usda_sugar/README.md

 In the U.S., heart disease is the *number one* ["leading cause of death for men, women, and people of most racial and ethnic groups in the United States."](https://www.cdc.gov/heartdisease/facts.htm#:~:text=Heart%20disease%20is%20the%20leading,1%20in%20every%204%20deaths.)

-HFCS is found in several kinds of food (yeah, not just Halloween candY) that we find ourselves eating *daily*:
+HFCS is found in several kinds of food (yeah, not just Halloween candy) that we find ourselves eating *daily*:

 * yogurt (sweetened)
 * salad dressing